OptikaFX/OptikaFX-2D-Documentation/Documentation~/troubleshooting.md

 ### Shadows render above the character

-Lower the shadow rug Sorting Order or use a sorting layer below the character.
+Lower the shadow matte Sorting Order or use a sorting layer below the character.

 ---